GREEN LIBERTY VILLAGE

 Condo Decarbonization

-Buildings are responsible for more than half of Toronto’s greenhouse gas (GHG) emissions.
-New greener building standards do not currently address the majority of existing buildings.
+Buildings are responsible for more than half of Toronto’s total greenhouse gas (GHG) emissions.
+New green building standards don’t address the majority of existing buildings.